You want smart political talk without the meltdowns?

 You're a bitter partisan.

-Information I gave about the Obama economy last night and Obama's failures that he didn't talk about last night than the mainstream media.
+I contend we're more accurate on this program with information that I give you about all the government agencies that were hacked, information I gave about the Obama economy last night and Obama's failures that he didn't talk about last night than the mainstream media.

 At some point, we've got to recognize we have an information crisis.

-Now I'm a believer in free speech.
+Now, I'm a believer in free speech.

-I believe that these guys can print everything they want, but the fact that these are so-called credible news organizations, who owns BuzzFeed?
+But the fact that these are so-called credible news organizations, who owns BuzzFeed?

-Isn't it MBC, Comcast Universal?
+Isn't it NBC, Comcast Universal?

 I think they own it.